UT-Austin-RPL/amago/README.md

     ):
 ```

-`gin.REQUIRED` is reserved for settings that are not commonly used but would be so important and task-specific that it makes no sense to set a default.
+`gin.REQUIRED` is reserved for settings that are not commonly used but would be so important and task-specific that there is no good default.
 You'll get an error if you use one but forget to configure it.

 ```python
 from amago.nets.traj_encoders import TformerTrajEncoder